 Facts & Statistics

 The University of Mississippi is alive with a history of leadership and excellence that chronicles the development of the state and its people.
-Known affectionately as Ole Miss, Mississippi's flagship university has helped improve life for all Mississippians through its missions of education, research and service for more than 160 years, achieving many firsts and noteworthy accomplishments along the way.View Mini Fact Book 2012-2013 (PDF) University Planning
+Known affectionately as Ole Miss, Mississippi's flagship university has helped improve life for all Mississippians through its missions of education, research and service for more than 160 years, achieving many firsts and noteworthy accomplishments along the way.View Mini Fact Book 2013-2014 (PDF) Institutional Research & Assessment

 Total enrollment on all University of Mississippi campuses, including the UM Medical Center, was 21,528 for the 2012-2013 academic year.
 More than 62 percent of all students are from Mississippi, and 24.8 percent of students are minorities.